prate91/imagoTriplifier/SPARQL/GeoSPARQL/GeoSPARQL_queries.md

 }
 ```

-The query retrieves the toponyms mentioned in manuscripts of the fifteenth century.
+The query retrieves the toponyms and the corresponding works and authors in which these places are mentioned.
-In the \textit{WHERE} clause, the polygons of the places identified by the toponyms are retrieved and the range of time is set using the FILTER operator.
-A nested \textit{SELECT} statement allows retrieving the WKT geometry of Italy (wd:38) from the QLever SPARQL server of the University of Freiburg.
+In the `WHERE` clause, the polygons of the places identified by the toponyms are retrieved.
+Simultaneously, information regarding manuscripts is gathered, including the production date of each.
+Subsequently, the time range is established using the `FILTER` operator.
+A nested `SELECT` statement allows retrieving the WKT geometry of Italy (Q38) from the QLever SPARQL server of the University of Freiburg.
-Finally, the \textit{FILTER} clause selects the places that are included within the polygon of Italy.\\
+Finally, another `FILTER` clause selects the places included within Italy's polygon.
-The query produced the output reported in Table \ref{tab:Query3}.

 |     | authorName                         | title                                                                              | toponymName                          |
 | --- | ---------------------------------- | ---------------------------------------------------------------------------------- | ------------------------------------ |